The discerning human palate prefers caviar, pinot grigio, and foie gras. Lani Malmberg’s goats like noxious weeds.

 “They have a unique set of bacteria and enzymes in their gut that allows them to detox all the stuff that nothing else can eat,” said Malmberg, who runs Ewe4ic Ecological Services based in Lander, Wyoming.

 Goats don’t graze — they browse, said Malmberg, who holds a master’s degree in weed science from Colorado State University.
 “Browsers such as goats and antelopes eat brush and twigs and leaves and broad-leafed plants,” she said.
-“That’s their first choice, and grass is their last choice.”
+“That’s their first choice, and the grass is their last choice.”

 The goats have been to Bear Creek before — six times from 1999 to 2003, said BCGA president Char Nymann.